EGI-Federation/documentation/content/en/users/datahub/_index.md

 The main features offered by the DataHub are:

 - Discovery of data via a central portal.
-- Access to data conforming to required policies which may be: 1) unauthenticated open access; 2) access after user registration or 3) access restricted to members of a Virtual Organization (VO).
+- Access to data conforming to required policies which may be:
+  1. unauthenticated open access;
+  1. access after user registration or
+  1. access restricted to members of a Virtual Organization (VO).\
   This access may be via a GUI (e.g. a webpage) or an API (e.g. programmatic access to the data)
 - Replication of data from data providers for resiliency and availability purposes.
 Replication may take place either on­demand or automatically.
   Replication will require the introduction of a file catalogue to enable